wakqasahmed/full-stack-udacity/python-course/project/ud036/README.md

 # Project: Movie Trailer Website
 This project is part of the Full Stack Developer Nanodegree Program at Udacity.
 It shows a list of some of my favorite movies along with its details.
-The website also allows you to watch the trailer of the listed movies.
+The website also allows you to watch trailers of the listed movies.

 # How to run?

 ## Pre-requisites
-- Python 3.6
+- Python 3.6.5
 - Web Browser (Recommended: Chrome)
 - Internet Connection (its not offline compatible)
 - A bit of Curosity ;)